Kabe0/AVObj/README.md

 *   Support for extending and creating objects with ease.
 [Wiki Info](https://github.com/Kabe0/AVObj/wiki/2.-Inheritance-Problem)
 *   Simple syntax for creating getter/setter properties
 *   Support for the singleton pattern
+*	Support for namespaces such as defining and combining namespaces into method scopes.
 *   Smart Node manipulation for fast development with greatly enhanced functionality.
 *   Parent property access for objects that are extended (prototype access).
 *   Avoid Javascript downfalls with prototype's and never ending loops when accesing parent methods.